littlefengers/costco-design-tokens/README.md

 ## Installation

-CDS design tokens are available as a npm package on [npm](https://www.npmjs.com/)
+CDS Design Tokens is available as a npm package on [npm](https://www.npmjs.com/)

 To install the package locally using npm: